memr5/Algorithms/Wilson's Theorem/README.md

 <br>
 This equation is always true for prime numbers and never true for composite numbers.
 <br>
-Using Wilson's theorem, this program displays all the prime numbers that are present in an user specified range (inclusive) are displayed. </p>
+Using Wilson's theorem, this program displays all the prime numbers that are present in a user specified range (inclusive) are displayed. </p>